Become a member

 - Intensify scientific and technical exchanges between magnetometry users

-- Chair, maintain and improve knowledge, know-how and good practices
+- Maintain, improve and disseminate knowledge, know-how and good practices

 - Ensure a good technological watch and coordinate new technical developments